MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/public-sector/general-budget-reservation-tasks.md

 There are three ways to consume or relieve a general budget reservation:

 - **Purchase requisition** – Reference the general budget reservation directly on a purchase requisition line.
-To use this approach, specify the budget reservation line in **Line details \> Details** when you create the requisition.
+To use this approach, specify the budget reservation line on the **Line details** FastTab, on the **Details** tab when you create the requisition.
 Then submit the requisition to the workflow system.
 The reservation is relieved, or consumed, when the requisition is approved.

     General budget reservations that are relieved by using a purchase requisition can also be assigned to purchase agreements.
 They are associated with the various purchase agreement lines.
 When a purchase requisition is created, if a line on it is associated with an item or category that is defined on a purchase agreement, only the general budget reservations that were previously assigned to the purchase agreement can be relieved.

 - **Purchase order** – Reference the general budget reservation directly on a purchase order line.
 No purchase agreement is involved.
-To use this approach, specify the budget reservation line in **Line details \> General** when you create the purchase order.
+To use this approach, specify the budget reservation line on the **Line details** FastTab, on the **General** tab when you create the purchase order.
 The reservation is relieved, or consumed, when the purchase order is confirmed.
 - **Vendor invoice** – Reference the general budget reservation directly on a vendor invoice.
-To use this approach, specify the budget reservation line in **Line details \> Line details**.
+To use this approach, specify the budget reservation line on the **Line details** FastTab, on the **Line details** tab.
 The reservation is relieved when the vendor invoice is posted.

 After you post or confirm a document that references a general budget reservation, the budget reservation balance reflects the relieving amount.
 If you edit, cancel, or finalize the referencing document, the relieved amount shown isn't reduced or removed.
 There is no way to return a relieved amount to the balance on the referencing document.